miskandar101/es6/README.md

 This file is to extract count for each gender from array

 unique.js
-This file is to extract data by unique ID
+This file is to extract data by unique ID using map & reduce functions